The meteoric rise of Napoleon Bonaparte, France's most iconic general

 The commander of the National Convention’s artillery was suddenly wounded during the siege of Toulon.

-The commissioner to the army, Antoine Saliceti, who was a long-time a friend of the Bonapartes, promoted Napoleon to the position of artillery officer in October of 1793.
+The commissioner to the army, Antoine Saliceti, who was a long-time friend of the Bonapartes, promoted Napoleon to the position of artillery officer in October of 1793.

 Now in command, Napoleon attacked the city with a new artillery attack.
-Despite being wounded in the fighting on the 16th of December, the British troops evacuated Toulon on the 17th.
+The British troops found it impossible to defend the city and evacuated Toulon on the 17th.

 In recognition of his part in the victory, the 24-year-old Napoleon was promoted to a brigadier general.